d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * Learns usage patterns for IPv4 addresses by capturing associations between IPv4 addresses and various entities such as user IDs or account numbers.
 * Can potentially flag odd online behaviour that might require closer review.

 * Ingests Entity/IP address pairs.
-Histic data can be used to learn baseline patterns.
+Historic data can be used to learn baseline patterns.
 * Returns inferences via a score.
 When queried, the model will return a score that indidates how anomalous the entity/IP combination is, based on the baseline.
 * Uses a neural network.
 Uses a NN to learn latent vector representation for entities and IP addresses.
 * GPUs recommended for training.
 Generally GPUs are recommended but if the dataset is large, distributed CPU instances might be more cost effective.